Felerius/cpp-amalgamate/README.md

 previous glob excluded them.
 Globs are evaluated in order, with the last matching glob determining whether a header is included or not.
 By default (i.e., if no glob matches), all headers are inlined.

-Note that these globs are applied to the absolute path to the header with all symbolic links resolved.
+Note that these globs are applied to the absolute path of the header with all symbolic links resolved.
 This means that often a `**` will be necessary.
 It matches any number of path entries.
 That is,